 History teaching at Wybunbury Delves focuses on maintaining curiosity.
 In every series of lessons, we aim to give children opportunities to ask questions about the past and use primary and secondary sources to find answers.
-The teacher must also ensure children understand the reliability of the sources they are using and take into consideration the possibility of bias.
+When appropriate, the teacher must also ensure children understand the reliability of the sources they are using and take into consideration the possibility of bias.

-History is linked to study work topics where possible.
-However, where links might be considered tenuous, it will be taught as a discrete subject.
+History is often tailored to meet the term's theme and the class' 'Spotlight' area.
+However, where links might be considered tenuous, it is taught as a discrete subject.
 Where work is cross curricular, children may experience History through:

 - Enquiry based research

 - Use of data statistics, graphs, pictures and photographs

 - Computing to gather research or present information

 - Role play

 - Problem solving

 - Outdoor education and visits

-- Literacy and Numeracy lessons
+- English and Maths lessons

 - Links to other subjects

 - Current affairs